oracle/tribuo/docs/Architecture.md

 feature(s).
 Local transformation pipelines are those that are applied only to the given named feature(s), whereas global transformations pipelines are applied after local pipelines and apply to every feature.
-Local transformations pipelines can also be applied via a regex.
+Local transformations pipelines can also be applied to features which match a regular expression (regex).
 Specifically, every feature name which matches the regex receives a copy of that transformation pipeline, and that pipeline is then applied to the feature.
 An exception will be thrown if an attempt is made to apply a regex transformation pipeline to a feature that has already received a local transformation pipeline.
 Additionally, all transformations are applied to the feature domain to ensure it maintains the proper statistics.

 Currently, transformations must be based on only a single feature at a time, but we plan to introduce global feature transformations in some future release